 Summary

 My primary research area is the period when the Tibetans took over Buddhism from India, and when Tibetan Buddhism gradually developed its distinctive form (7th to 15th centuries).
-Throughout this period, the art preserved in Himalayan monuments contributes substantially to the understanding of later Buddhist art in South Asia and the development of Indian esoteric religious forms in general, the processes of adoption and adaptation of these forms in the formulation of a distinctively Tibetan Buddhism, and the competing public faces of Buddhism in Tibet.
+Throughout this period, the art preserved in Himalayan monuments contributes substantially to the understanding of the development of Indian esoteric Buddhism, the processes of adoption and adaptation in the formulation of a distinctively Tibetan Buddhism, and the competing public faces of Buddhism in Tibet.
 Within that broader frame, I have most extensively worked on the monuments in and artifacts from the Western Himalayas and depictions of Yoga Tantra themes.

-I base my research predominantly on the primary documentation made during numerous research travels, and I am therefore also engaged in questions of the documentation, preservation and restoration of art, its materiality, and its contemporary interpretation and presentation.
+I base my research predominantly on the primary documentation made during numerous research travels, and I am therefore also engaged in questions of the documentation, preservation and restoration of art, and its materiality.

 Mustang